Product Optimisation

 Sourcing locally, whether that be materials or manufacturer can all significantly reduce CO2 emissions and simultaneously ease logistics.
 It also allows greater control over the flow of materials, making it easier to consider implementing further circular economy principles.

-The supply chain within products can easily become messy and extremely CO2 heavy when materials are continually processed in various countries, or continents.
-Using materials which are closer to manufacturing brings ease to the supply chain, often cuts high MOQ’s, opening possibilities for a near to made-to-order production, all whilst lowering CO2e as transportation (the often biggest add on of CO2e) is lessened.
-Sourcing locally also cuts lead time and brings an ease of communication as factory visits are more readily available and simpler to plan.
+The supply chain within products can easily become messy and extremely CO2 heavy when materials or parts are processed in various countries, or continents.
+Using materials which are closer to manufacturing brings ease to the supply chain whilst lowering CO2e relating to transportation.
+Sourcing locally also cuts lead time and eases communication as more frequent factory visits become possible.

 The brand Lasso uses a small radius approach to their production of bags and slippers.
 Based in France, they source materials from France and Italy, focusing on a 500km radius of all materials, suppliers and manufacturing.
 This of course doesn’t take into account shipping to customers however, and the brand notes that “As our base of clients expands, we may consider manufacturing in America or Asia to avoid shipping from too far away.”

-Moving tooling from a factory overseas closer to home isn’t overly complex for a simple product, but some projects will need a much bigger overview with a change to both business model and design for this strategy to work.
+Moving tooling from a factory overseas closer to home isn’t overly complex for a simple product, but some projects may require a change to both business model and product design for this strategy to work.
 See systems change strategies for more on this.

 Further reading: Sourcing locally